7 Easy Steps to Move In to University

 Beat the crowds and look like a pro!

-Be first in line when the Administration Office opens to hand in your ID and college admission letter in exchange for your room key or badge.
+Be first in line when the Administration Office opens to hand over your ID and college admission letter in exchange for your room key or badge.

 Grab one of the few trolleys available to load up your suitcases, bags and boxes and easily wheel them across campus to your accommodation.